10 Workouts You Didn’t Know About- Find Your Perfect Routine!

 Discipline and motivation are the backbone of success in any part of your life and can be grown and cultivated through exercise!
 This may seem far-fetched but the most well-rounded and successful people adhere to some sort of fitness routine.

-Michelle Obama has been known to use a majority of her free-time for "self-care fitness"!
+Michelle Obama has been known to use the majority of her free time for “self-care fitness”!

 Alma Clooney dedicates two hours of every morning to a brisk walk.